 I would like each of the above categories to have text or a help bubble available to fully explain the category options to the participants.

+All these aspects (Clarity, Distortion, Other Factors, Analysis decision) constitute a “final” questionnaire – which could be split into sub-parts (using a kind of wizard with pages 1-2-3-4).This is a really big TODO, and it needs a more precise specification before we go on.
+Take a sheet of paper, and draw the wizard with the appropriate questions/pages/behaviours, remove all question marks, and we can go on.

 EXPERIMENT THREE – Documentation (**You didn’t miss Experiment Two – it just has no Pianos needs)

 This experiment will also deal with Analysis phase ONLY.